 - They don’t use cPanel and some of their dashboard features are a bit confusing until you get used to it.
 I always do seem to get what I need done though.

-I’m fairly happy with my choice of Dreamhost (I may get a commission for purchases made through this link), I’ve been with them for so long now I don’t even remember exactly how long but it’s getting close to 15 years.
+I’m pretty happy with my choice of Dreamhost (I may get a commission for purchases made through this link), I’ve been with them for so long now I don’t even remember exactly how long but it’s getting close to 15 years.
 The thing I like best about them is they are an ethical/green company (or so they say anyway).
 I like the fact that in using them I am supporting a company who cares about the environment and that’s very important to me.
 I’m trying very hard to reduce my carbon footprint.
 Apparently hosting is quite resource hungry and Dreamhost finds ways to offset their use of resources.

 $50 discount on Dreamhost Unlimited Shared Hosting